Over-the-Counter Allergy Medicine: How to Choose the Best OptionMay 28, 2020 - Katie McCallum

 When allergies strike, you already know the drill: Grab some allergy meds and the softest facial tissue you can find.
 But after staring at the sea of over-the-counter allergy medicine options, most of us will leave the drug store wondering: Did I even buy the right thing?

-To effectively fight allergies, you'll first want to be sure it's indeed allergies, and not a cold or even the flu.
-And given that we're in the middle of the COVID-19 pandemic, it's also important to know which symptoms separate allergies from COVID-19.
+To effectively fight allergies, you'll first want to be sure it's indeed allergies, and not a cold, the flu or COVID-19.

 The symptoms of allergies include: